Additional Degree Tools

-- Submit the appeal to the Office of the Registrar in person at Centennial Hall, by email at email@example.com, or by fax at (970)491-2283.
+- Submit the appeal to the Office of the Registrar.

-The decision can take up to five weeks, and will be mailed to the student.
+The decision can take up to five weeks and will be emailed to the student.

 Exceptions/Substitutions/Waiving Degree Requirements

 Substitutions and waivers in the Degree Progress Audit (DARS) are called Exceptions.
-Completed Exceptions will appear on the Degree Progress Audit as substitutions or waivers that have been applied to your specific program requirements.
+Completed exceptions will appear on the Degree Progress Audit as substitutions or waivers applied to your specific program requirements.

-If you have questions on how to obtain an Exception or filing an appeal for AUCC/University Graduation requirements you should contact your advisor to discuss options.
+If you have questions on how to obtain an exception or filing an appeal for AUCC/University Graduation requirements, contact your advisor.
 Only authorized departmental staff members within a student’s major and minor departments have the authority to make Exceptions to your program requirements.

-To exclude a course, students must fill out the Exclude or Double Count 500-level Courses form and submit to the Degree and Transfer Evaluation unit at firstname.lastname@example.org, fax it to (970) 491-2283 or bring it to Centennial Hall in person no later than the end of the term in which you take the excluded course.
+To exclude a course, students must fill out the Exclude or Double Count 500-level Courses form and email it to the Degree and Transfer Evaluation Unit, fax it to (970) 491-2283 or bring it to Centennial Hall in person no later than the end of the term in which you take the excluded course.